 You will also need to download the CoachProxy 3.0 software from our web site and install it on your CoachProxy’s memory card to complete the upgrade. – Instructions for Installing CoachProxy 3.0 Software

 If you prefer not to download and install the new software yourself, we can ship you a new memory card pre-loaded with the CoachProxy 3.0 software.
 There is a $15 charge (plus shipping) for this service.
-Just plug the WiFi adapter into a CoachProxy USB port and insert the new memory card into CoachProxy. – Purchase CoachProxy 3.x Software Card
+Just plug the WiFi adapter into a CoachProxy USB port and insert the new memory card into CoachProxy.
+This option is no longer available.

 Important: CoachProxy 3.0 IP Address Change